martinamarotta/Obesity_Levels_ML_project/README.md

    - Apply preprocessing: StandardScaler (numerical features) and OneHotEncoder (categorical features)

-4. **Baseline Model Training and Evaluation**
+4. **Baseline Model Comparison with Feature Selection**
-   - Train Logistic Regression (LR) on:
-     - Full feature set
-     - Reduced feature set (after selection)
-   - Compare performance to decide which feature set to use for subsequent models
+   - Train different models with cross validation to compare performance to decide which model to use for hypertuning

-5. **Model Training, Comparison & Hyperparameter Tuning** -
+5. **Model **
+   -

 6. **Final Model Evaluation on Test Set**